| Home | Contact Us | ||||||

 The only electronic database for finding individual pieces of music printed in the standard scholarly editions of monumental sets, collections, and the complete works of composers, this important resource is comprised of a Bibliography Database (of over 9,000 citations), a Names Database (of around 20,000 names of composers, librettists, poets, and editors), and an Index Database (of 135,000 records, detailing not only composers and titles, but also opus and thematic catalog numbers, performing forces, formats, genres, and more).

-International Index to Music Periodicals [Indexes and Abstracts]
+International Bibliography of Art (IBA) [Indexes and Abstracts]

 International Medieval Bibliography Online 1967 - [Indexes and Abstracts]